 A smart small business owner knows to build a solid financing plan.
 This means examining several options and discovering which financing options are right for you.
 Two superb sources to consider when going over financing opportunities are business lines of credit and term loans.

 A business line of credit is basically like a credit card.
 When you set up the terms for a business line of credit, you determine a dollar amount and length of the terms, which usually covers several years.
 After that, you can use that money for whatever you want with no restrictions.

-A business line of credit is revolving.
-This means that once you repay the money you have used, the line of credit resets.
+A business line of credit can be revolving or non-revolving.
+Revolving means that once you repay the money you have used, the line of credit resets.
 When you pay down your credit line, the funds available to you goes back up.
 When you draw from your credit line, your capital availability goes down and the amount you owe goes up.
 Basically, you can withdraw any amount at any time as long as you don’t exhaust your credit limit.

 A business line of credit is an excellent option for small business owners with good credit because there are no restrictions.
 This makes a line of credit perfect for growth opportunities.
-Maybe you are offered a great deal on some new inventory, or you may even come across an opportunity to hire more people for a job.
+This is especially true if you are offered a great deal on some new inventory, or you come across an opportunity to hire more people for a job.
 Instead of dipping into your cash reserves, you can use a line of credit to bridge gaps in your business operation.
 This way, you won’t have to tap into your business’ finances and face cash flow issues.

 With a multi-year term loan, a small business borrows one large sum of money and receives it all at once.
 When setting up terms with a lender, you determine how much money to borrow, how long you have to repay it, and the rates of interest.